haroldsarmiento2515-png/AffiliateXChasnge/replit.md

 **API Design**: RESTful API endpoints with role-based middleware protection.
 Authentication required for most routes with specific role checks (creator, company, admin) where needed.

-**Authentication**: Replit Auth (OpenID Connect) using Passport.js strategy with session-based authentication.
+**Authentication**: Custom username/password authentication using Passport Local Strategy with bcrypt password hashing.
 Sessions stored in PostgreSQL with express-session and connect-pg-simple.
+Users register with username, email, and password.

 **Real-time Communication**: WebSocket server integrated with HTTP server for real-time messaging between creators and companies.